xR0am/x402/typescript/site/README.md

 # x402 Demo Site

-This is a [Next.js](https://nextjs.org) project that demonstrates the x402 payment protocol in action.
+This is a [Next.js](https://nextjs.org) project that demonstrates the x402 payment protocol in action and showcases ecosystem builders.
 The demo site includes a modern UI and a facilitator backend that handles payment verification and settlement.

 ## Overview